-The biggest issue with the plot, the first half was really powerful with many strong characters and you could sit back and enjoy the rise.
-But once the gang leader guy disappeared and when the two grandmasters (Wei Guang Ming & Yan Se) “died”, The show felt orphaned lost a lot of strength and will that slowly did I lose my interested.
-Also when Shan Shan is rejected – it’s all these things; it’s a like a ballon happily drifting to the sky and then all of a sudden, starts loosing hair and drifts back to the ground.
+The biggest issue with the plot, the first half was really powerful with many strong characters and you could sit back and enjoy the ride.
+But once the gang leader guy disappeared and when the two grandmasters (Wei Guang Ming & Yan Se) “died”, the show felt orphaned lost a lot of strength and with that I slowly lost interested.
+Also when Shan Shan is rejected – it’s all these things; it’s a like a ballon happily drifting to the sky and then all of a sudden, starts losing air and drifts back to the ground.

 MAJOR SPOILER!!!!!!
-I am most disappointed that he and Sang Sang married.
+I am most disappointed that he and Sang Sang get married.
 She is much too naive to grasp the situation.
-He is her father, brother, mother, friend since he found her as a baby (and now her husband?).
-It’s just icky, it wasn’t that warm and fuzzy feeling that you get when leads finally get together or even don’t get together. ugh… even though it would be tough and cause a lot of discomfort, I bet he would have so much fun being married to Shan Shan, at least he seems her a women and she see him as a man.
-For him and Sang Sang… no queit.
+He is her father, brother, mother, a friend since he found her as a baby (and now her husband?).
+It’s just icky, it wasn’t that warm and fuzzy feeling that you get when leads finally get together or even don’t get together. ugh… even though it would be tough and cause a lot of discomforts, I bet he would have so much fun being married to Shan Shan, at least he sees her as a women and she see him as a man.
+For him and Sang Sang… no quite.
 The thought of Sang Sang and Ning having a passionate kiss, instead of filling me with the warm fuzzies, makes me run for the hills.

 Who are the main characters?
 Which actors play them?*

 Ning Que played by Arthur Chen – Male lean

 Sang Sang played by Ireine Song – Female lead

 Fuzi played by Adam Chang – Ultimate Master

 Mo Shan Shan played by Crystal Yuan – Book addict